What? Walking can cause pain? Let me tell you how that happens.

 #2 Leading With Your Head

 Leading with your head is another common thing I see people do.
 By leading with your head, it shifts the weight of the head, ten to twelve pounds, out in front of your chest.
 Every inch your head is out in front of your chest, the pressure on your neck increases by ten pounds.
-Not only does this affect your neck, it also shifts more pressure on the calves which can lead to plantar fasciitis, pain in the heel, or Achilles tendinitis.
+Leading with your head while walking can cause pain in the neck.
+It also shifts more pressure on the calves which can lead to plantar fasciitis, pain in the heel, or Achilles tendinitis.

 Walking like you are in a hurry can be very stressful, emotionally, and physically.
 Try leading with your belly button when you walk.
 This can be difficult if your calves are tight, and your ankles cannot bend properly.
 I have posted the calf stretch again to help you stretch the calves correctly.
 This is the most important stretch you can do.
 Leading with your nose is like walking uphill all the time.
 The quads [the front of your thighs] can become tight which will lead to low back stiffness.